romz-pl/combinatorial-optimization-problems/08-bottleneck-multiple-subset-sum-problem/README.md

 ## Applications

-A real-world problem for (MSSP) from a company producing objects of marble was pointed out by Wirsching [483].
+A real-world problem for (MSSP) from a company producing objects of marble.
 Every week a shipment of m marble slabs from a quarry is received by the company.
 These slabs have a uniform size and are much longer than wide.
 The company produces different products, which first have to be cut from the marble slabs and are then further processed.
 In particular, each